ishspsy/project/MPSSC/README.md

 ### Example files
 Working_m_files/running_small_scRNA (Fig4,6).m: Generate all the results related to the six small-scale scRNA-seq data sets

-Working_m_files/running_large_scRNA (Fig5).m: Generate all the results related to the three large-scale scRNA-seq data sets These were run on the computing cluster (6 CPUs, 800 GB of memory).
+Working_m_files/running_large_scRNA (Fig5).m: Generate all the results related to the three large-scale scRNA-seq data sets.
+These were run on the computing cluster (6 CPUs, 800 GB of memory).